FIWARE/catalogue/core/README.md

 #### What is FIWARE Apollo?

-In order to allow an NGSI-LD broker to receive data sent through subscriptions by another broker, Apollo translates notifications into entity creation or update requests at the NGSI-LD api.
+In order to allow an NGSI-LD broker to receive data sent through subscriptions by another broker, Apollo translates notifications into entity creation or update requests at the NGSI-LD API.
 For every entity received in the data-part of a notification, the proxy first tries a POST `/entities/{entityId}/attrs/` to update(and overwrite the properties) the entity.
 If **404 - NOT FOUND** is returned by the broker, the proxy will try to create the entity via POST `/entities`.